 The symbol for Pisces is the fish.
 It is typically depicted as two fish swimming in opposite directions yet connected to each other.

 Physically, fish have eyes on either side of their head, which allows them to see in multiple directions simultaneously.
-This reflects Pisces’ ability to perceive multiple realities or perspectives at once, and to take in the whole of something rather than its component parts.
+This reflects Pisces’ ability to perceive multiple realities at once and to take in the whole of something rather than just its component parts.

-The way fish move also speaks to the mutable nature Pisces as adaptable and non-linear: fish are not bound by a linear path; they can move in any direction and change direction fluidly.
+The way fish move also reflects Pisces mutable and non-linear nature.
+They are not bound by a fixed path, but can move fluidly in any direction.

-The depiction of the two fish is a tangible reflection of the double-bodied nature of Pisces: its existence in both the spiritual and imaginative realms, it’s tendency to be expand in both breadth and depth; its existence in the physical world and ability to access other realms.
+The two fish are a tangible reflection of Pisces’ double-bodied nature —its existence in both the spiritual and imaginative realms, it’s tendency to expand in both breadth and depth, and its ability to navigate both the physical and mystical worlds.

-The binding of the fish signifies that we cannot leave one realm for the other.
-Rather than choosing one over the other, Pisces is about integrating both aspects of any duality: maintaining the connection between them while allowing both their movement and expression.
+The binding of the fish signifies that one realm cannot be abandoned for the other.
+Rather than choosing between them, Pisces is about integration — maintaining the connection between dualities while allowing movement and expression for both.

 (7) In the Body: Feet and Lymphatic System